JammingJack/design-patterns/README.md

    The Observer Pattern defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically

+   ##### Intent

+   * Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
+   * Encapsulate the core (or common or engine) components in a Subject abstraction, and the variable (or optional or user interface) components in an Observer hierarchy.
+   * The "View" part of Model-View-Controller.

+   Generaly speaking this is the class diagram of the strategy pattern

    ![observer uml](./images/observer%20class%20diag.png)

    When implemented to the problem at hand, we get the following class diagram